ucldc/ingest_deploy/README.md

 This section describes how to update an Elastic Beanstalk configuration to point to a new solr index.
 This will update the specified Calisphere front-end web application so that it points to the data in the new solr instance.

-Go into the beanstalk control panel and select the ucldc-solr application.
+Go into the Beanstalk control panel and select the ucldc-solr application.
 ![ucldc-solr app view](docs/images/screen_shot_ucldc_solr_app.png)
 Select the existing environment you want to replace and clone the environment:
 ![ucldc-solr clone env](docs/images/screen_shot_clone_env.png)